davestaxcp/CounterpartyTimeline2023/README.md

 ---

-This repo is dedicated to publicly organizing and critiquing a public list for Counterparty’s vast historical assets/tokens, projects and developer updates to the Counterparty Protocol we have seen since Counterparty’s inception.
+This repo is dedicated to publicly organizing and critiquing a public list for Counterparty’s vast historical tokens, projects and developer updates to the Counterparty Protocol since Counterparty’s inception.

 ---
 ---